sk7-dotcom/Data_Integration_Exercise/Slides and Workshop/RNA_Seq_Workflow.md

 Next, we will pass the ```DESeqDataSet``` to ```DeSeq2``` for differential gene analysis.
 Output to the variable "deseqdata".
 Generate the results table using the function ```results()```.
 The results table will contain the associated log2 fold changes, p-values and adjusted p-values.
-Note that p-values are computed using the Wald test and that the default cut-off for the adjusted p-value is alpha = 0.1.
-We will be changing our alpha value to 0.05.
+Note that p-values are computed using the Wald test and that the default cut-off for the adjusted p-value is alpha = 0.1, which corresponds to the false discovery rate cutoff of 0.1.
+We will be changing our alpha value to 0.05 because we want to filter the adjusted p-values to a cut-off of 0.05.

 ```r